 Embarrassing First Name: Mark's real first name, Markus.
 Hardly anyone besides his family and his best friend knows about it.

-Enemy Mine: Invincible teams up with stony supervillain Titan to take out crime lord Machine Head.
+Enemy Mine: Invincible teams up with the rock-covered supervillain Titan to take out the crime lord Machine Head.
 Titan was using Invincible to eliminate the competition.

 Later Mark teams up with Dinosaurus, because despite being a sociopath he actually has good ideas for how to improve humanity.
 He just doesn't care how to get there.
 Mark figures he can control Dinosaurus enough to keep him from killing innocents...and if push comes to shove, Invincible's one of the few people with the physical strength to stop him, so why not be standing right next to him if things go horribly wrong?